lioz123/booksWorld-public/README.md

 ## Features

 The android app lets you:
-- Support Books from multiple website
+- Support of books from multiple websites.
-- Synchronziation with other devices.
+- Synchronisation with other devices.
-- Increase and decrease the size of the font and also switch between a serif or sans-serif font for a more comfortable reading experience.
+- Increase and decrease font size and switch between serif and sans-serif fonts for a comfortable reading experience.
 - Switch between numerous themes.
-- Possibility to cache images locallya for offline reading.
+- Ability to cache images locally for offline reading.

 ## Screenshots
 [<img src="/images/explore.jpeg" align="left"